holochain/holochain-proto/README.md

 runs validates these data entries against the validation rules.
 Thus you can run this command as you make changes to your holochain DNA to confirm that it's all working.

-After you have completed development for that chain, you can start the chain (i.e. create the genesis entries) with:
+After you have cloned or completed development for a chain, you can start the chain (i.e. create the genesis entries) with:

     hc gen chain <NAME>